Folded-Structures-Lab/timber-as/docs/tutorial-3.md

 print("(ANS: N_dt = 25.4 kN)")

 ```
+The *member.update_k_1()* method is used to change the load duration factor and resolve member capacities.
-The *member.report()* function has parameters to enable additional detail in the printed report (attribute nomenclature and relevant clause(s) in AS1720.1).
+The additional parameters of the *member.report()* function are used to enable additional detail in the printed report (attribute nomenclature and relevant clause(s) in AS1720.1).

 ## Compression Capacity